 FAQ's on Starting Zen Practice

-An interview with Ron Hogen Green, Dharma Holder (MRO)
+An interview with Ron Hogen Green, Sensei (MRO)

 I’ve become interested in meditation and Zen Buddhism, but I don’t really know where to start.
 How do I begin?